slinderman/stats305b/lectures/05_glms.md

 # Generalized Linear Models

 Logistic regression was a special case of a more general class of models called _generalized linear models_ (GLMs).
-In a GLM, the conditional distribution $p(Y \mid X)$ is modeled as an exponential family distribution whose mean parameter is a function of $X$.
+In a GLM, the conditional distribution $p(Y \mid X=x)$ is modeled as an exponential family distribution whose mean parameter is a function of $X$.
 For example, if $Y \in \naturals$, we could model it with a Poisson GLM; if $Y \in \{1,\ldots,K\}$, we could model it as a categorical GLM.
 It turns out that many of the nice properties of logistic regression carry over to the more general case.

 ## Model
 To construct a generalized linear model with exponential family observations, we set